The Ciphertext Outlives Its Key

 Deploying post-quantum cryptography at the scale of a national or supranational data infrastructure requires, first, knowing where cryptography currently lives.
 Not just in the obvious places, TLS terminators, application-level encryption, certificate authorities, but in firmware on instruments, in hardcoded libraries inside platforms, in the authentication modules of interoperability layers, in legacy middleware that nobody has touched in five years because it works.

 Most organisations do not have this inventory.
 In a fragmented infrastructure of national systems, institutional procurement, and international vendors, no single actor owns the map.
-The inventory itself is a governance deliverable before it is a technical one: it requires agreement on scope, on ownership, on what counts as a cryptographic asset, and on who updates the catalogue when something changes.
+Migration guidance therefore begins with cryptographic discovery and inventory: locating vulnerable public-key algorithms, documenting dependencies, and identifying the systems that must change Source 1 CISA, NSA and NIST, "Quantum-Readiness: Migration to Post-Quantum Cryptography", August 2023 All sources accessed 10 July 2026. https://www.cisa.gov/resources-tools/resources/quantum-readiness-migration-post-quantum-cryptography Source 10 National Cybersecurity Center of Excellence, "Migration to Post-Quantum Cryptography" All sources accessed 10 July 2026. https://www.nccoe.nist.gov/projects/building-blocks/post-quantum-cryptography .
+The inventory itself is a governance deliverable before it is a technical one.
+It requires agreement on scope, on ownership, on what counts as a cryptographic asset, and on who updates the catalogue when something changes.

 Once the inventory exists, the second question is who controls the migration path for each item.
 Some assets are under the direct control of the operator.
 Others depend on a vendor releasing a firmware update.
 Others depend on a standards body publishing a new specification.
 Others depend on a cloud provider rolling out support in a managed service.
 The operator's ability to migrate is, for any given asset, equal to the slowest dependency in that chain.

-This is why crypto-agility, the capacity to swap cryptographic primitives without redesigning the systems that use them, has emerged as the central architectural concern.
+This is why crypto-agility, the capacity to replace cryptographic algorithms and implementations without redesigning every dependent system, has emerged as a central architectural concern Source 11 National Institute of Standards and Technology, "Considerations for Achieving Crypto Agility: Strategies and Practices", Cybersecurity White Paper, December 2024 All sources accessed 10 July 2026. https://csrc.nist.gov/pubs/cswp/39/considerations-for-achieving-crypto-agility/final .
 But crypto-agility is not a property of an algorithm.
 It is a property of how infrastructure is designed, procured, and operated.
-It requires abstraction layers that most existing systems do not have, contract terms that most existing vendor relationships do not include, and operational discipline that most existing teams are not organised to deliver.
+It requires abstraction layers that many existing systems do not have, contract terms that many vendor relationships do not include, and operational discipline that many teams are not organised to deliver.

 In this sense, the quantum migration inherits a familiar pattern.
 The technical decision, choosing ML-KEM, is a small part of the work.
 The organisational decision, rebuilding how cryptographic dependencies are managed, is where the difficulty lives.